SLAM-Lab/SANA-FE/README.md

 # To Run an Example

 `./sim loihi.arch examples/random_network.net 20`

-This simulates 20 time-steps of a small randomly connected network of neurons.
+This simulates 20 time-steps of a small randomly connected spiking network.

 General usage:

 `./sim  <architecture description> <spiking network> <N timesteps>`

-TODO: in future it will just take whatever files you want to give it
-TODO: add `--steps <N timesteps>` and `--output` options

 # Input Format

-For now the simulator runs a series of commands - all input is formed as commands.
+Right now the simulator executes a series of commands, and input is formed as commands.
 A command is a single line of input, for now given as a bunch of files, in future I'll add an interactive option.
 Each command does one specific thing e.g. define a neuron in an SNN, or a tile in a chip, or steps the